-cal plane, and the rejection of some rings or groups of rings (see Paper 1).
-Moreover, the typical HEALPix pixel size is about 1.'7 at $N{side} = 2048$ resolution while Planck scans the sky on roughly (but not exactly) ecliptic meridians separated by 2.'5 (near the ecliptic equator).
+wobbling), the relative position of the detectors in the focal plane, and the rejection of some rings or groups of rings (see Paper A).
+Moreover, the typical HEALPix pixel size is about 1.'7 at $N{\text{side}} = 2048$ resolution while Planck scans the sky on roughly (but not exactly) ecliptic meridians separated by 2.'5 (near the ecliptic equator).
 As a consequence, for single survey maps, lines of empty pixels appear between the scanning trajectories around $(l, b) = (0^\circ, \pm 45^\circ)$.
-Even when surveys are combined, inhomogeneities arise from the HEALPix pixels being elongated parallelograms.
+Even when surveys are combined, inhomogeneities arise because the HEALPix pixels are elongated parallelograms.
 The axis of their elongation changes at the boundaries between the 12 primary HEALPix pixels.
 In the same regions of the sky and in Galactic coordinates, these elongations are parallel with the scanning trajectories, which induces moiré patterns in the coverage maps.

 The degree of correlation between the Stokes parameters within each pixel reflects the distribution of the detector orientations, which results from the scanning strategy.
 The I-Q and I-U correlations are about 14, 9, 6, and 12% at 100, 143, 217, and 353 GHz.
-The Q-U correlation is about 11, 2, 3, and 8% at

-100,143, 217, and 353 GHz).
+The Q-U correlation is about 11, 2, 3, and 8% at 100,143, 217, and 353 GHz.
 In Appendix A.2 we show the sky distribution of these correlations.